Top 5 Larch Hikes In Canmore and Kananaskis

 Visitors come from all over to marvel at the unique and spectacular changing colours of the Larch trees in Canmore and Kananaskis.

 Larch trees are the only needled tree to shed needles in the fall.
-They usually change to a golden yellow colour in mid-September giving the mountain landscape a golden glow that attracts visitors from around the world hoping to catch a glimpse of the changing of the seasons.
+They usually change to a yellow colour in mid-September giving the mountain landscape a golden glow that attracts visitors from around the world hoping to catch a glimpse of the changing of the seasons.